somique/hogroast-2/README.md

 This repo contains teaching material for the ILESLA DTC 2025 statistics group project "Prediction of Antibody Developability from Molecular Dynamics Data".
-The files contained in this repo are to accompany the data which is held in a google drive (2x ~500MB files): https://drive.google.com/drive/folders/13_goQHv07qy-fJILSXxOxyiKtzrr5BRe?usp=sharing.
+The files contained in this repo are to accompany the data which is held in a google drive (2x ~500MB files).

 **Files**
 - introduction.pdf = An abridged version of the project report associated with this data.
 Contains introductory text laying out the motivation for acquiring and analysing the data, relevant work in the literature, and a methods section detailing the methods used to run the molecular dynamics and the feature analyses that generated the data.